esilver0/CATT/sslstrip-experiment.md

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_not_first_time.png)

-Visiting a site on the HSTS preload list will always establish a secure connection. youtube.com is on the HTST preload list.
+Visiting a site on the HSTS preload list will always establish a secure connection. youtube.com is on the HSTS preload list.
 In the following example, we connect to http://youtube.com for the first time during an SSLstrip attack.

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/youtube.png)